National Weather Service United States Department of Commerce

 Key Points

-• This flood risk pertains to the underlying risk for the early March to late May time period as a whole.
+• This flood risk pertains to the underlying risk for the mid February to the mid May time period as a whole.
 The risk may be higher with individual weather events.
-Flooding is still possible with heavy rain or a rapid snowmelt.
+The greatest risk of flooding occurs with a rapid snowmelt or rain, especially on a frozen ground.

 nws logo Media use of NWS Web News Stories is encouraged!